o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 The implementation will be split into three (or more) system components:
-- ROS 2 Entities manager \
- It will be responsible for the lifetime of spawned objects, it will cache initial positions.
+- `ROS 2 Entities manager`: responsible for the lifetime of spawned objects, it will cache initial positions.
-- ROS 2 Named poses manager \
- It will be responsible for aggregating information in the Named Pose Game Component.
+- `ROS 2 Named poses manager`: responsible for aggregating information in the Named Pose Game Component.
-- ROS 2 Simulator manager \
- It will be responsible for modifying the global state of the simulation (e.g., pausing, reloading).
+- `ROS 2 Simulator manager`: responsible for modifying the global state of the simulation (e.g., pausing, reloading).

 We will decouple the implementation of those features from their ROS 2 interfaces.
 Every manager will expose public methods that:
 - will be callable from C++,
 - will be handled through dedicated ROS 2 interface and exposed as service.
-The purpose of that approach is to enable testability without the need for a ROS framework.
+The purpose of that approach is to enable testability without the need for a ROS framework and ensure the whole system can be used with any middleware in the future.

 # ROS 2 API
 This section presents the detailed plan for implementation, including potential limitation.